FAQ about hypnosis. Can anybody be hypnotized

 1.1 Q. What is hypnosis?

-Hypnosis FAQ page is probably the most important page of this website because it helps you find answers to questions that influence your decision on whether to use hypnosis for your treatment.
+Hypnosis FAQ page is probably the most important page on this website because it helps you find answers to questions that can influence your decision about using hypnosis for your treatment.

 FAQs about hypnosis